Doctor Fischer of Geneva: Film, TV or theatrical adaptations

-The novel was made into a TV film, Dr. Fischer of Geneva, in 1985, starring James Mason (in his last role) as Dr Fischer, Alan Bates as Alfred Jones, and Greta Scacchi as Anna-Luise.
+The novel was made into a TV film, Dr. Fischer of Geneva, starring James Mason (in his last role) as Dr Fischer, Alan Bates as Alfred Jones, and Greta Scacchi as Anna-Luise.
 It was directed by Michael Lindsay-Hogg.
+This screened in Britain on BBC Two in 1984, and on Channel 13 in 1985 as part of the Great Performances series.
+Filmed in Lausanne and the UK with a budget of £1.25 million, it was called "perhaps the single most expensive television film made in Britain".
+Among the changes made to Greene's novel was the ending (in the film Fischer does not commit suicide); also, Jones's age is reduced to his late 40s.